+Caught an early flight from O’Hare and got to Prairie Lakes Station by 3:15-ish in the afternoon.
 I’m baaaack!
-Caught an early flight from O’Hare and got to Prairie Lakes Station by 3:15-ish in the afternoon.
-But I didn’t actually get going for another 30 minutes because I was trying to reach someone who could tell me if the gate to this parking spot would be closed at night or not.
+I didn’t actually get going for another 30 minutes because I was trying to reach someone who could tell me if the gate to this parking spot would be closed at night or not.
 I knew I wouldn’t be shuttled back here until 8 p.m. or so, and I definitely didn’t want to get barred from my rental car and suitcase.
-I called the numbers on the Florida Trail maps, but I kept getting transferred to different groups because no one knew.
-Finally some guy drove up pulling a boat; I asked him and he said the gate was always left open.
-Case closed.
+(Must have been a premonition!)

 Oh – I’d heard from some people that it’s tick and chigger season here.
 I’m deathly afraid of ticks, so for the first time I used Permethrin on my clothes and backpack.
 But this little piece of trail didn’t seem to have any bugs, so one day down, six to go!